jskonhovd/sklearn_mempy/pandoc/talk.md

     clf = clf.fit(X, y)
     plotCustom(X, y, [1, 2], clf)`

+## kNN
+* K-Nearest neighbor algorithm
+    * kNN is a example of a instance based learning algorithm.
+    * Output is classified by a majority vote of its neighbors, where the class that is most common of a instances K neighbors.

 ## kNN: Example
     from sklearn import neighbors
     import numpy as np